-Now with even more festivities, we’ve updated our guide to help you get the most out of your socially-distanced spooky season.
+Now with even more festivities, we’ve updated our guide to help you get the most out of your spooky season!

 This year may look a little different, but there are plenty of ways to get festive all month long.
 From family-friendly activities to virtual events and everything in between, we have you covered with all the highlights!